kiro6/penetration-testing-notes/Penetration Testing/Active Directory Enumeration & Attacks/README.md

 bloodhound
 ```

+### Sniffing LDAP Credentials
+- Many applications and printers store LDAP credentials in their web admin console to connect to the domain.
+These consoles are often left with weak or default passwords.
+- Sometimes, these credentials can be viewed in cleartext.
+- Other times, the application has a test connection function that we can use to gather credentials by changing the LDAP IP address to that of our attack host and setting up a `netcat` listener on LDAP port `389`.
+- When the device attempts to test the LDAP connection, it will send the credentials to our machine, often in cleartext.
+- Accounts used for LDAP connections are often privileged

 ## Living Off the Land
 This can also be a more stealthy approach and may not create as many log entries , also when there is noway to upload the tools